-The Moon has been explored repeatedly more than any other planetary body.
-Especially the Apollo program from 1969 to 1972 brought about a significant progress in lunar science.
-However, the most basic question concerning the origin and evolution of the Moon still remains a mystery.
-The study of the Moon is particularly important because it is closely related to the origin and evolution of our earth.
+The Moon is the most familiar celestial body for human beings.
+It has been investigated more than any other planetary body.
+However, the most basic question concerning the origin and evolution of the Moon is still open The study of the Moon is particularly important because it is closely related to the origin and evolution of our earth.
 There is an international movement to challenge the study of the origin and evolution of the Moon.
-The Lunar Prospector1 has conducted scientific mission in 1998 and 1999 for characterization of surface composition and measurement of magnetic and gravity fields.
-The Japanese Moon explorer Lunar-A, a penetrator mission, is now planned in early 21 century.
-Studies for new lunar mission are under way in Europe and Russia.
+The Lunar Prospector[1] has conducted scientific mission in 1998 and 1999 for characterization of surface composition and measurement of magnetic and gravity fields.
+The Japanese Moon explorer Lunar-A, a penetrator mission, is now planned in 2003.
+European lunar mission, SMART-1[2], is also planned in 2003.